 These 2 rules are particularly pertinent to computer books, typically found in 004 and 005.
 When students are looking for books about computers, they’re thinking of the manufactured physical product.
 So, if a book covers both informational software—the 000s—and computer hardware, I place it in 621.39 Computer engineering.
 That’s where students are more likely to look for it, and our computer books are checked out much more than they were in the 000s.

 Sometimes we can add additional decimals to a single section of books to make them more useful.
 Environmental books are often lumped into 333.7 and it’s difficult for students to differentiate them, yet adding one or two numbers to 333.7 Economics of land & energy for type of energy and 363.7 Problems with the environment for type can make it easier for students to discern what they need…and for me to pull books to a classroom cart for various ecology and environmental assignments.

 Other times we may need to change a book’s number to an entirely different Dewey class to make it more accessible.
-A librarian’s recent LM_NET post asked about David Macaulay’s book “Unbuilding,” a fictional dismantling of the Empire State Building, classified in 690, because she had 3 books on the actual construction of the Empire State Building in 974.71.
+A librarian’s recent LM_NET post asked about David Macaulay’s book “Unbuilding,” a fictional dismantling of the Empire State Building, classified in 690, because she had 3 books on the actual construction of the Empire State Building in 974.71, the number for New York State.
 I suggested she move the 3 ESB books to 690 Buildings.

 Historians (and perhaps NY students) would expect to find a significant event like ESB in the history of New York State, but who else would?
 My middle school library had books on buildings (including several by Macaulay) scattered in 300s, 600s, 700s, 900s, even 000s (about libraries!).
 I changed them all to 690 and within a few days the shelf was bare…boys saw them and couldn’t check them out fast enough!